wkusnierczyk/redoxide/README.md

-# RedOxide: An Open Source LLM Red Teaming Suite
+# RedOxide: LLM Red Teaming Suite

 RedOxide is a high-performance, modular, and extensible Red Teaming tool written in Rust.
 It is designed to evaluate the safety and robustness of Large Language Models (LLMs) by simulating various adversarial attacks.